gh-cli-for-education/gh-education/docs/src/temas/expresiones-regulares-y-analisis-lexico/generacion-de-analizadores-lexicos.md

       null
 ```

+Thus, we can write a loop like this:

 ```js
 let input = "A string with 3 numbers in it...
 42 and 88.";
 let number = /\b\d+\b/g;